Late Registration Fees

 NOTE: Non-Attendance does not constitute a drop or withdraw and will result in a grade of "F." It is the student's responsibility to drop a course and to ensure their schedule is accurate.

-A student may drop a course online or with an Add/Drop Form at the Registrar's Office, without record of enrollment within the first three weeks of the semester (first two weeks for the January interim)
+A student may drop a course online or with an Add/Drop Form at the Registrar's Office, without record of enrollment within the first three weeks of the semester (first week for the January interim)

 A student may not take courses for credit at both Whittier College and another institution simultaneously without prior permission from the Registrar.
 Obtain the Concurrent Enrollment Form from the Registrar's Office.
 The Registrar will not approve a total course load greater than that acceptable at Whittier.